Central Zone Fishing

 FALL RIVER: rainbow trout

-Anglers report fair fishing.
-Fall River downstream of the falls is closed to fishing.
+Fall River is scheduled to be stocked with rainbow trout this week.
+Downstream of the falls is closed to fishing.
 Fishing upstream of the falls is open all year.
 Restricted to fly-fishing only with barbless hooks.

 HAYSTACK RESERVOIR: rainbow trout, brown trout, kokanee, largemouth bass, black crappie, bluegill

 HOOD RIVER: summer steelhead, trout

 Bright winter steelhead are entering the lower Hood and fishing has been good.
 Anglers should watch for good flows after high water events.
-Fishing will continue to get better as winter progresses.
+Good numbers of winter steelhead should continue into late April.

 LAKE BILLY CHINOOK: bull, brown and rainbow trout, kokanee, smallmouth bass